 60 Miles by Road or Rail started in August 2017.
 Theatre director Andy Routledge returned to his hometown of Northampton and wanted to cultivate a platform for Northamptonians of different generations to come together to question and strengthen their collective and individual relationships to the town.

-He learnt that 2018 marked 50 years since the designation of Northampton becoming a New Town – an event that led to its rapid expansion as thousands of families were welcomed from overspill areas of London and Birmingham.
+He learnt that 2018 marked 50 years since the designation of Northampton becoming a New Town – an event that led to its rapid expansion as thousands of families were welcomed from overspill areas of London.
 It was a fundamental moment in the makeup of Northampton, and yet it was a story that seemed to be largely untold.

 Andy brought together a team of local professional artists, and between them they interviewed 114 people about their experiences of Northampton becoming a New Town.
 Interviewees included members of the Northampton Development Corporation who oversaw the town’s expansion, some of the first residents to live in the newly built estates and who helped nurture the new communities, and Northamptonian natives who witnessed the town’s identity change very significantly and very quickly.

-Whilst the artists were drawing the various stories together, Northamptonshire County Council effectively went bankrupt and severe cuts to its social services announced.
-The county was on the front page of the Guardian and the New York Times as an example of a local authority going bust as a result of the government’s austerity measures.
+Whilst the creatives were drawing the various stories together, Northamptonshire County Council went bankrupt and severe cuts to its social services announced.
+The county was on the front page of The Guardian and The New York Times as an example of a local authority going bust due to the government’s austerity measures.
 The project took on a greater urgency with the anger of a town in crisis and had a great amount to say and contribute to our contemporary political landscape.

 In September 2018 the artists previewed a new piece of theatre, titled 60 Miles by Road or Rail.
 It played to a sold-out home crowd at Royal & Derngate as part of their Generate programme for emerging artists.
 Following the success of both the production and the community processes leading up to it, the team started planning for next steps.